Virtual environment configuration requirements

 When using Object Storage to store critical data, be sure to enable logging of actions with buckets.
 For more information, see the Object Storage documentation, Logging actions with a bucket.

-This makes sure that data-plane logs with the following objects are written: PUT, DELETE, GET, POST, OPTIONS, and HEAD.
+This makes sure that data-plane logs with the following objects are written: PUT, DELETE, GET, POST, OPTIONS, HEAD.

 You can also analyze Object Storage logs in DataLens.
 For more information, see Analyzing Object Storage logs using DataLens.